cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-camvid.md

 - Attributes: Not supported.
 - Tracks: Not supported.

-Downloaded file is a .zip archive with the following structure:
+The downloaded file is a .zip archive with the following structure:

 ```bash
 taskname.zip/